Rethinking the Global Knowledge of CLIP in Training-Free Open-Vocabulary Semantic Segmentation: Method

 In this section, we propose a Channel Suppression (CS) strategy to make last-block Value embeddings more semantically correlated.

-We observe an abnormal phenomenon exists in the weights of the second fully connected block of FFN in a Transformer block.
-As illustrated in Figure~\ref{introduction_fig} (b)(2), the entropy of weight norms decreases dramatically from a certain block and the weight norm corresponding to a specific output channel becomes unexpectedly larger than the weight norm of other channels in Figure~\ref{method_wn}.
+We observe that an abnormal phenomenon exists in the weights of the second fully connected block of FFN in a Transformer block.
+As illustrated in Figure~\ref{introduction_fig} (b)(2), the entropy of weight norms decreases dramatically from a certain block, and the weight norm corresponding to a specific output channel becomes unexpectedly larger than the weight norm of other channels in Figure~\ref{method_wn}.
 Such an abnormal increase of specific-channel weight norm may homogeneously yield large activation of the same channel for different patch representations, which may do harm to the semantic correlations among different Value embeddings.

-Therefore, we propose a Channel Suppression strategy (CS) to make the Value embeddings of the last-block attention module more semantically correlated as shown in Figure~\ref{method_fig}(c).
-Specifically, for the weight $W \in \mathbb{R}^{D_{out} \times D_{in}}$ of the second fully connected layer of FFN in a Transformer block, we suppress the output channel $\hat{d}$ which exhibits an extremely high weight norm.
+Therefore, we propose a Channel Suppression strategy (CS) to make the Value embeddings of the last-block attention module more semantically correlated, as shown in Figure~\ref{method_fig}(c).
+Specifically, for the weight $W \in \mathbb{R}^{D_{out} \times D_{in}}$ of the second fully connected layer of FFN in a Transformer block, we suppress the output channels which exhibit extremely high weight norms compared with the average weight norm across all output channels.